JHarrisJoshua/CodePath-IOS-Twitter/README.md

 # Twitter

-This is a basic twitter app that allows the user to view, compose, favorite, and retweet tweets using the Twitter API.
+Twitter-like app that allows the user to view, compose, favorite, and retweet tweets using the Twitter API.

 ## User Stories